boytchev/virtual-prosthetics/docs/api.md

 getDOF( );
 ```

 Method.
-Gets the overall degree of freedom (DOF) in a robot.
+Gets the overall degree of freedom (DOF) of a robot.
+The DOF is
-The DOF is effectively equal to the number of motors.
+effectively equal to the number of motors.

 Example: